Manzoor Niazi Qawwal

 Manzoor Ahmed Khan Niazi (1922 – 9 April 2013) was a renowned Pakistani Qawwal and a classical musician in India and Pakistan.
-He belonged to the well-known family of Qawwals, Qawwal Bachchon Ka Gharana of Delhi.
+He belonged to the well-known family of Qawwals, Qawwal Bacchon ka Gharana of Delhi.

 Career

-Manzoor Niazi Qawwal was the senior-most Qawwal in the Indo-Pak subcontinent.
+Manzoor Niazi Qawwal was the senior-most Qawwal in the Indian subcontinent.
 He had one of the most instantly recognizable and endearing voices among the qawwals.
 He was the leader of the gifted, albeit short-lived Qawwali group of the last century, a Qawwali Supergroup which Included his cousins Munshi Raziuddin Qawwal and Bahauddin Qawwal.
 Formed as the Manzoor Ahmed Khan Niazi Qawwal & Brothers qawwali group in 1937.

 Quiad-e-Azam Muhammad Ali Jinnah gave him the title of Bulbul-e-Deccan.
 This ensemble lasted until 1966.
 After 1966, Manzoor Ahmed Khan Niazi turned to solo work and trained his sons Abdullah Manzoor Niazi and Masroor Ahmed Niazi.
-He also trained his cousin Munshi Raziuddin's Sons Farid Ayaz And Abu Muhammad, and his cousin Bahauddin Qawwal's sons Qawwal Najmuddin - Saifuddin & Brothers.
+He also trained his cousin Munshi Raziuddin's Sons Farid Ayaz And Abu Muhammad, and his cousin Bahauddin Qawwal's sons Qawwal Najmuddin – Saifuddin & Brothers.
 He helped his own sons form their own ensemble.
-Manzoor Niazi occasionally assisted his sons during their concerts as the leader of the group.
-His Grandson Habib Niazi who is son of Masroor Niazi Later On, Became The Second Lead Singer In His Son Abdullah Niazi's Group.
-He was not Niazi by caste, So do not confused with his last name, he was not belongs to famous Pushtun Niazi tribe.
+Manzoor Niazi occasionally assisted his sons during their concerts as the group's leader.
+His grandson Habib Niazi, who is the son of Masroor Niazi, later became the second lead Singer in his son Abdullah Niazi's group.

 Manzoor Niazi Qawwal died on 9 April 2013 at age 91 at Karachi, Pakistan.